-- Conducted English lessons and educational activities to over 300 students on regular visits.
+- Conducted English lessons and educational activities for over 300 students on regular visits.

-- Given basic education sponsorship for 20 students for five years and 5 orphans for three years.
+- Given primary education sponsorship for 20 students for five years and five orphans for three years.

-- Provided scholarship for further study to 10 students for two years of junior college and 4 students for university education.
+- Provided scholarships for further study to 10 students for two years of junior college and four students for university education.

-- The first sponsored student has completed five years of medical study and became the first doctor from the Dolpa district (the most remote region) in Nepal.
+- The first sponsored student completed five years of medical study and became the first doctor from Nepal’s Dolpa district (the most remote region).